-Ubuntu is an open source software which was developed by Canonical in October 2004.
+Ubuntu is open-source software that Canonical developed in October 2004.
 It is a very reliable operating system.
 Its latest release is Ubuntu 18.10.
-Basically, it comes with three official editions: Ubuntu Desktop – for a personal computer, Ubuntu Server – for making the servers and Ubuntu Core for the IoT and Robots.
+It comes with three official editions: Ubuntu Desktop – for a personal computer, Ubuntu Server – for making the servers, and Ubuntu Core for the IoT and Robots.

-- It’s an open source operating system.
+- It’s an open-source operating system.

-- Ubuntu is having a better User Interface.
+- Ubuntu has a better User Interface.

 - Unix Environment is the best for the programmer.

-OpenSUSE is open source operating system which was developed by openSUSE project line and its belong to UNIX-like OS family.
-Its initial release has happened in October 2005.
-Its update method is rolling release.
-Some key features of the OpenSUSE are given below:
+OpenSUSE is an open-source operating system developed by the openSUSE project line, and it belongs to the UNIX-like OS family.
+Its initial release happened in October 2005.
+Its update method is a rolling release.

-- It is an open source operating system.
+- It is an open-source operating system.

 - Its kernel type is Monolithic.

-- Its belong to GNU
+- It belongs to GNU

 - It has an update method of Rolling release.